 Few mechanical gaming keyboards can match the Corsair K95 Platinum XT and its bevy of features and tricks.

-But this keyboard was not built only with gaming in mind either.
+But this keyboard was not built just with gaming in mind.
 A lot of thought was put into the typing process.
 An interesting selection of switches is used within the setup to make for a memorable typing experience.
 For example, you have the rare MX Speed options and the more-easy-to-find Cherry switches.
 And all these are held together in place by a sturdy body that features an aluminum chassis and PBT keycaps to provide longevity.

 As you would expect, a solid gaming mechanical keyboard like the Corsair K95 Platinum XT comes at a price that is commensurate to the value provided.
 However, if you believe in paying for perfection then you would consider the Corsair K95 Platinum XT to be adequately priced and well worth a look before deciding on a purchase.